 Certificate in Broadcasting and Digital Media Policy-Regulatory Trends

-The Wits LINK Centre's 2017 Broadcasting and Digital Media Policy-Regulatory Trends course, delivered at the Wits Professional Development Hub in Braamfontein, Johannesburg, will give you an in-depth understanding of the policy, legal and regulatory issues and trends affecting broadcasting and digital media in the converged, globalised communications/ICT environment of today.
+The Wits LINK Centre's Broadcasting and Digital Media Policy-Regulatory Trends course gives you an in-depth understanding of the policy, legal and regulatory issues and trends affecting broadcasting and digital media in the converged, globalised communications/ICT environment of today.

-Over five days, from 13 to 17 March 2017, Prof Justine Limpitlaw, other Wits University academics, and sector experts will present a series of lectures offering insight into the key market, technology, policy and regulatory trends in broadcasting and digital media today, focusing on global and Southern African dimensions.
+Prof Justine Limpitlaw, Dr Chris Armstrong, and sector experts present a series of lectures offering insight into the key market, technology, policy and regulatory trends in broadcasting and digital media today, focusing on global and Southern African dimensions.

 This programme is designed to address the constantly-evolving issues and concerns arising in the dynamic and fast-paced broadcasting and media sector.
 Constant change in the sector -- driven by technology and content innovations, by evolving regulatory environments, and by the emergence of new markets, services and applications -- gives rise to an increased need for up-to-date knowledge.
 The syllabus covers the following: